Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 Case-by-case basis review

-Please send in the full professional/psychological report that:
+Please provide the full professional/psychological report in respect of your child that:

 1. States clearly the specific disability, as diagnosed by qualified professionals*;